instedd/mvam-chatbot/README.md

 * `TELEGRAM_BIND_ADDRESS`: bind address for listening to Telegram updates
 * `TELEGRAM_BIND_PORT`: bind port for listening to Telegram updates

+To forward all not-understood messages to wit.ai:

+* `WIT_ACCESS_TOKEN`: access token for wit.ai application

 ## Certificate

 ```